TheLoneRider.com Friday March 12, 2010 EST

 Throughout the process, I went through a menagerie of breathing techniques and varied sensory perceptions - fully emptying the lungs, breathing through the nose, expanding the chest then the abdomen, retaining the breath, exhaling through the left nostril and inhaling through the right, vice-versa, rapid and forceful exhalation, inhaling and contracting the perineum muscles, breathing with chakra visualization, exhaling and then pulling up the abdomen and back towards the spine (see cover picture), etc.

-Tricking Anyone?
+Parkour Anyone?

 At the end, I was left exhausted.
 I'd been essentially hyper-ventilating for nearly half the day.
 Upon doing one final pose, the corpse (mandatory in yoga), I fell asleep and woke up a few minutes after.
 Feeling completely relaxed, I took a walk.
 Surprisingly, my energy level was topped-up.
 Despite my fitness and regular workout habits, it's not everyday I get this energy level.
-I saw the Igorot stone-walls and suddenly, I wanted to do tricking (the informal name of a relatively new underground alternative sport movement, combining martial arts, gymnastics, breakdancing and other performing arts to create an "aesthetic blend of flips, kicks, and twists.")!
+I saw the Igorot stone-walls and suddenly, I wanted to do parkour (the informal name of a relatively new underground alternative sport movement, combining martial arts, gymnastics, breakdancing and other performing arts to create an "aesthetic blend of flips, kicks, and twists.")!

 Ending Thoughts